Mamelodi Sundowns coach Mokwena reveals ‘emotional discussion' with Tau over Al Ahly move

 Joining the Egyptian giants put an end to a period of frustration for the Bafana forward since January at Brighton where his playing opportunities were limited.

-He becomes the first South African to play for Al Ahly, following the footsteps of Mosimane who became the first tactician from the country to coach in Egypt.
+He becomes the second South African to player to ever sign for Al Ahly after Phakamani Mahlambi, while also following the footsteps of Mosimane who became the first tactician from the country to coach in Egypt.

 “Percy is a strong man, he is like Messi.
 He has so much to show you every week.
 So let’s give him a chance to show,” Mosimane said recently .